Elizabeth Cutter Morrow: Mexico

-After leaving Mexico in 1930, the Morrow's collection of art grew in popularity among American audiences, and an exhibition of the art was held.
+After leaving Mexico in 1930, the Morrow's collection of art grew in popularity among U.S. audiences, and an exhibition of the art toured the country.
 Their large collection of art helped to popularize Mexican folk art.

 After her husband died in his sleep in 1931 Morrow would continue to visit Casa Mañana for up to a month every spring.
-During such trips, she would fund projects to restore the murals she and her husband commissioned.
-In her later years Betty wrote on her time in Mexico with several books: The Painted Pig, Casa Manana, and The Mexican Years.
+During such trips, she would fund projects to restore the murals that she and her husband had commissioned.
+In her later years, Betty wrote on her time in Mexico in several books: The Painted Pig, Casa Manana, and The Mexican Years.

-In widowhood, she became the first female head of Smith College, acting as college president from 1939 to 1940, but she was never officially granted the title.
+In widowhood, she became the first female president of Smith College, acting in the office from 1939 to 1940, but she was never officially granted the title.

 Death

-In November 1954, Betty had a stroke, went into a coma, and died on January 24, 1955.
+In November 1954, Betty suffered a stroke, fell into a coma, and died on January 24, 1955.

 Legacy

-Elizabeth Morrow is remembered for being a philanthropist and an advocate for women's education.
-In her later years donated her husband's documents to Amherst College, his alma mater, and Betty's documents from her time as acting president at Smith are preserved in their archive.
+Elizabeth Morrow is remembered as a philanthropist and an advocate for women's education.
+During her later years, she donated her husband's documents to Amherst College, his alma mater, and Betty's documents from her time as acting president at Smith College are preserved in their archives.